CasuallyPassingBy/Maths-Notes-md/Notes/Total Boundedness.md

 - $X$ is sequentially compact
 - $X$ is complete and totally bounded

-A metric space $X$ is totally bounded iff every sequence in $X$ has a Cauchy subsequence
+A metric space $X$ is totally bounded iff every sequence in $X$ has a Cauchy subsequence.

 Let $\phi:X \to Y$ be uniformly continuous and $A$ be a totally bounded set in $X$, then $\phi[A]$ is totally bounded in $Y$